amita-roy/global-summit-2020/README.md

 ## Video Presentation

+Video after update [presentation](https://www.loom.com/share/f20d7e59a8fc4393a7af8c7d2a5dc7fb) of the project to hear more about this assignment and how I approached it.

 Watch my video [presentation](https://www.loom.com/share/b500106067f94b6fb236ab3ccd2e8853) of the project to hear more about this assignment and how I approached it.

 ## Built With